• Skip to primary navigation

 What's the difference between blush sauce and rose sauce?

-Blush sauce and rose sauce are essentially the same thing!
-They both refer to a tomato-based sauce with a touch of cream, giving it a pinkish or "blush" color.
+Blush sauce and rose sauce are essentially the same thing.
+They both refer to a tomato-based sauce with a touch of cream, giving it a pinkish or blush color.
 It's often used as a more descriptive and appealing name for a classic tomato cream sauce.

 Can I make this sauce ahead of time?

-Yes, absolutely!
+Yes.
 This sauce is great for meal prep.
 You can make it a day or two in advance and store it in an airtight container in the refrigerator.
 When you're ready to use it, just gently reheat it on the stove over low to medium heat.

 What kind of pasta works best with this sauce?

 This versatile sauce pairs well with a variety of pasta shapes.
-We love it with thick, tubular pasta like penne or rigatoni, which can hold the creamy sauce in its ridges.
+I love it with thick, tubular pasta like penne or rigatoni, which can hold the creamy sauce in its ridges.
 It's also delicious with long pasta like fettuccine or spaghetti.

 How can I make this sauce less spicy?

-The crushed red pepper flakes are completely optional!
+The crushed red pepper flakes are completely optional.
 If you prefer a milder sauce, you can simply leave them out.
 The recipe will still be rich, creamy, and delicious without the extra heat.

 Can I freeze this spicy blush sauce?